 Asses Your Product Costs

-The intention of any business is to make a profit.
+Any business intends to make a profit.

 There is no way you will be able to know how much profit you are making if you do not see the cost of doing business.